-I get told all the time that money doesn’t make you happy and you know what?
+I always get told that money doesn’t make you happy, and you know what?

 I agree… kind of.
 What do I mean?

-Well if you are really poor and struggling then, of course, more money can buy happiness (to an extent).
+Well, if you are really poor and struggling, then more money can buy happiness (to an extent).

 I know… I know… a personal finance blogger talking down about money?!

-Listen I want everyone to have enough money to be free from the Rat Race but just don’t get caught up in the “love for money”.
+Listen, I want everyone to have enough money to be free from the Rat Race, but don’t get caught up in the “love for money.”

-But, these usually don’t pay the bills, so they end up being accountants or something else and they hate it!
+But these usually don’t pay the bills, so they end up being accountants and hate it!

 Money can give you the power to make choices that will make you happy without worrying about where your next paycheck will come from.